1951, October 11

 The Institute of Early American History and Culture, established in 1943, began editing and publishing The Papers of John Marshall, a major scholarly endeavor in the field of history and law.
 Its headquarters was moved from downtown Williamsburg to the Earl Gregg Swem Library.

-The William and Mary Commons opened.
+The William & Mary Commons opened.
 It provided dining facilities on the new campus, supplementing 40-year-old Trinkle Hall.

-By action of the College Board of Visitors in May, and by action of the State Council of Higher Education in January 1968, the College of William and Mary achieved university status in the modern sense.
-The "College" remained unchanged, but the new status reflected the growth of graduate programs, professional schools, research responsibilities, and relationships with scholarly and scientific organizations on or in the vicinity of the campus.
+By action of the Board of Visitors in May, and by action of the State Council of Higher Education in January 1968, William & Mary achieved university status in the modern sense.
+W&M remained unchanged, but the new status reflected the growth of graduate programs, professional schools, research responsibilities, and relationships with scholarly and scientific organizations on or in the vicinity of the campus.

-The College of William and Mary began its Summer Law School Abroad Program on the campus of the University of Exeter in England.
-The program permitted students to enroll for the summer session under the auspices of William and Mary at Exeter in England, with credits being transferred to the home law schools and applied to the students' degrees.
+The William & Mary began its Summer Law School Abroad Program on the campus of the University of Exeter in England.
+The program permitted students to enroll for the summer session under the auspices of William & Mary at Exeter in England, with credits being transferred to the home law schools and applied to the students' degrees.

-Twelve modern residence units in three buildings opened for the use of the College's Greek-letter fraternities.
+Twelve modern residence units in three buildings opened for the use of the university's Greek-letter fraternities.
 The facilities were designed for group living, each unit having social and dining rooms.

 The Computer Center, intended to serve the entire eastern Virginia region for state-related research and administrative uses, opened on the main campus.